1300 Stittsville Main St.

 How long does roasted coffee stay fresh?

-Dark roasts will stay fresh for a couple of weeks but light and medium roasts begin to lose their flavour within days.
+Medium roasts will stay fresh for a couple of weeks but darker roasts begin to lose their flavour within days.
 To best enjoy fresh roasted coffee, consume it within a week of roasting.
 Apart from dark roasts, coffee is at its absolute best in the first 2 to 3 days after roasting, with the exception of the first 24 hours (during this period, the beans rapidly vent some of the CO2 that the roasting process releases).
 The coffee aroma is also strongest during the first day.

 If possible, avoid grinding the freshly roasted beans when you first purchase them.
 A small coffee grinder can be both affordable and effective and take up little space in the kitchen.
 Keeping the beans intact and only grinding what you'll need each time gives you a fresher cup and ensures a longer life for your freshly roasted coffee.